 - Some candidates choose to do an extra postgraduate qualification e.g. a distance learning PGCE in medical education, to score extra points.

-- Ensure you make sure all your WBAs are validated by Consultants and show progression from level 1/2 to 3/4.
+- Ensure all of your WBAs are validated by Consultants and show progression from level 1/2 to 3/4.
 Review the Core Procedures for General Surgery on the ISCP website.

 - Review the mark schemes and recommended reading on this website.
 Start reading these essential books/websites early.